ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 # Recap

-In summary, we:
+In summary, we
 - Tackled the Internal Data Track challenge
-- Analysed hubs from the point of view of several Key Success Measures which we believed to be the most important to CHA
+- Analysed hubs from the point of view of several Key Success Measures, believed to be the most important to CHA
 - Looked at hubs from general, individual, and comparative levels
 - Modelled how changes in an individual hub can be tracked over time, comparing itself now to itself in a previous state